abooishaaq/kuhu/README.md

 # kuhu
-a language for machine learnig (sorta, kinda)
+a language for machine learning (sorta, kinda)

 ## features